mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 Fanla repeated, "Don't do it!"

-I looked again at Ramne, who was now looking at me with a wide smile and a round, polished stone in his hand.
+I looked again at Ramne, who was now looking at me with an eager smile.
+Before me, he held a polished metal ball in his hand, bisected, with something inside attaching the two together.

-"You want to save hae, don't you?"
+"You want to save hae, don't you?" he asked.

 I nodded apprehensively.

-"Then you you know what you have to do.
-Kill her."
+"Then you you know what you have to do."

-He placed the rock into my hand; its weight, my soul took on.
+He placed the ball into my hand; its weight surprised me.

+"Hit Setre with this and the whole "

 I now had to choose between my nather and the pure-hearted maman that saved my life.